 The Barry M. Goldwater Scholarship and Excellence in Education Program

-- Students pre-apply on the Goldwater Scholarship website(by 30 Nov 2020), and the pre-applications are screened for eligibility by the campus representative.
+- Students pre-apply on the Goldwater Scholarship website, and the pre-applications are screened for eligibility by the campus representative.

 - Full applications are evaluated within UAF and up to 4 students are nominated to enter the national Barry Goldwater Scholarship and Excellence in Education Foundation competition.